wahl horse clipping supplies

 Your horse’s fitness level

 • As a horse gains fitness from month to month, their vital signs during exercise will lower, and their recovery rate will shorten.
-Your horse will also be better equipped to work for more minutes of moderate-intensity exercise.
+Your horse will also be better equipped to work harder for more minutes of moderate-intensity exercise.

 The intensity of your horse’s exercise

 • You may be able to modify your horse’s exercise in hot, humid conditions.
-There is no need to gallop cross country.
+There is no need to gallop cross-country.
 How about a trail ride instead?
 If you’re lucky, you might find a creek and enjoy the cool water splashing around.

 • Shorten the duration of your ride.
 Tack traps heat.